 2.1.4 Antenna

+Systems L-A, L-B utilize parabolic dish antennas systems L-C, L-D, L-E, L-F utilize phased array antennas and L-G utilizes a planar array antenna.
+Systems L-D, L-E, L-F, and L-G antenna patterns can be modelled using ITU-R Recommendation M.1851 uniform distribution.
 Antennas are designed for their special purpose on the test range but operate with main beam gain up to 40 dBi, are electronically steered and are usually directed skyward in random directions increasing the possibility of illuminating space borne objects and receiving energy from them.
 The tethered balloon radars direct their antennas at the horizon to a few degrees above it.

 2.2 Shipborne radar